 James S. Hamman, Jr. was appointed Executive Vice President of Artisan Partners Asset Management in February 2016.
-He has served as a managing director of Artisan Partners with responsibility for overseeing human capital and various corporate development initiatives since April 2014.
-Prior to his current role, Mr. Hamman was responsible for providing legal advice with respect to various aspects of our advisory business.
+He has been a managing director of Artisan Partners since April 2014 and currently has responsibility for overseeing global distribution and corporate development.
+Prior to his current role, Mr. Hamman was responsible for providing legal advice with respect to various aspects of Artisan Partners' advisory business.
 He has also served as a director of Artisan Partners Global Funds since June 2010.
 Mr. Hamman joined Artisan Partners in March 2010.
-He holds a B.B.A from the University of Notre Dame and a J.D. from Northwestern University School of Law.
+He holds a BBA from the University of Notre Dame and a JD from Northwestern University School of Law.

 Sarah A. Johnson has been Executive Vice President, Chief Legal Officer and Secretary of Artisan Partners Asset Management and General Counsel of Artisan Partners since October 2013.
 From April 2013 to October 2013 she served as Assistant Secretary of Artisan Partners Asset Management.
-She has been general counsel of Artisan Partners Funds, Inc., since February 2011.
+She has been general counsel of Artisan Partners Funds, Inc. since February 2011.
 Ms. Johnson was named a managing director of Artisan Partners in March 2010.
 Prior to joining Artisan Partners in July 2002, Ms. Johnson practiced law with the law firm of Bell, Boyd & Lloyd LLC, Chicago, Illinois.
-Ms. Johnson holds a B.A. from Northwestern University and a J.D. from Northwestern University School of Law.
+Ms. Johnson holds a BA from Northwestern University and a JD from Northwestern University School of Law.